 7. Lanzarote's Dolce Vita on the Marina

 We had dinner at an Italian place called Dolce Vita with sweeping views over the marina on a different night in town.
+You'll find both meat and seafood dishes on the menu.
 Ravioli with cream sauce and bacon was a highlight of the meal.
 We sipped a bottle of local Lanzarote wine and at the end of the meal were treated to a digestif served over a giant ice cube.
-This was definitely a charming place and typified why we loved the food and wine in Lanzarote.
+This was definitely a charming place and typified why we love all the Lanzarote food and wine.

 8. Off the Beaten Path in Lanzarote - Haria Lunch at La Sociedad